-2. District and Battalion Chiefs are in charge of the department in the absence of the Chief and Assistant Chiefs.
-This generally would mean that time period between the hours of 5 PM and 8 AM, Monday through Friday and twenty-four (24) hours per day on Saturdays and Sundays.
-3. District and Battalion Chiels make evaluations of their subordinates which may lead to rewards.
-4. District and Battalion Chiefs may issue reprimands and suspend for one day.
-5. District and Battalion Chiefs transfer employees daily and and have input into permanent transfers.
-6. The Assistant Chief relies on District and Battalion Chiefs to report infractions of the rules.
-7. District and Battalion Chiefs direct firefighters at the scene of a fire.
-No superior officer could or would usurp that authority.
-8. Battalion and District Chiefs perform a preponderance of the duties described - 12 - in the "supervisor" definition in the Act.
+- l.
+There is a District or Battalion Chief on duty at all times. - 2.
+District and Battalion Chiefs are in charge of the department in the absence of the Chief and Assistant Chiefs.
+This generally would mean that time period between the hours of 5 PM and 8 AM, Monday through Friday and twenty-four (24) hours per day on Saturdays and Sundays. - District and Battalion Chiefs make evaluations of their subordinates which may lead to rewards. - 4.
+District and Battalion Chiefs may issue reprimands and suspend for one-day. - District and Battalion Chiefs transfer employees daily and and have input into permanent transfers. - 6.
+The Assistant Chief relies on District and Battalion Chiefs to report infractions of the rules. - 7.
+District and Battalion Chiefs direct firefighters at the scene of a fire.
+No superior officer could or would usurp that authority. - 8.
+Battalion and District Chiefs perform a preponderance of the duties described in the "supervisor" definition in the Act.
 This determination is based not on counting the duties and applying a fifty-one percent (51%) rule.
 Rather, it is based on the relative importance of the duties performed.

+B. Captains

-B. Captains Based on the following reasons, the examiner is convinced that Captains are not supervisors under the Act.
-1. Captains have very little authority over their subordinates, other than to notify the District or Battalion Chiefs of problems.
-2. The types of duties assigned and directed by Captains are routine in nature.
-3. There is always a superior officer on duty who is responsible for solving problems identified by the Captain and assuming authority at the scene of the fire.
+Based on the following reasons, the examiner is convinced that Captains are not supervisors under the Act.

+- 1. Captains have very little authority over their subordinates, other than to notify the District or Battalion Chiefs of problems. - 2.
+The types of duties assigned and directed by Captains are routine in nature. - 3.
+There is always a superior officer on duty who is responsible for solving problems identified by the Captain and assuming authority at the scene of the fire. - Captains perform virtually none of the duties identified as "supervisory" under the Act.